luisriverag/xbrl-filings-api/docs/source/dev/doc-conventions.rst

 The private prefix (underscore) is used in the scope of the object to define members which should not be accessed outside of the object.
 The scope of this rule begins from module members.
+Module names are never prefixed.

 Consequently, an underscore-prefixed class is internal to the module, a prefixed attribute is internal to the class etc.